ereOn/htmxology.rs/CONTRIBUTING.md

 # Contributing

-Development of `htmx-ssr` happens on GitHub.
+Development of `htmxology` happens on GitHub.
 We appreciate your help!

 ## Required Tools